Introduction

 Exact Distance or Condition Rule

-The key check is sign entitlement, not distance.
-Read who the permit applies to, any time limits, and whether the bay converts to another control outside permit hours.
+The real check in a permit zone is entitlement, not distance.
+Read the exact permit class, any time panel, and whether the bay changes into another control outside permit hours before you assume the space is available.

 Enforcement Risk